ClydeFrog04/FizzBuzz/README.md

 ## etc
 The solutions might not look special or different, but they are worth looking into to understand why they have been written the way they are.
 Hope you like them!

+If you'd like to see this in a language I have covered, checkout my profile for contact info and let me know!
+I will credit all language suggestions to those who suggested them!